JustinPaoletta/my_portfolio/docs/VSCODE_DEBUGGING.md

 # VS Code Debugging Guide

-This guide explains how to use the VS Code debugging configurations set up for this portfolio project.
+This guide explains how to set up VS Code debugging configurations for this portfolio project.

+**Note:** This project does not include `.vscode/launch.json` or `.vscode/tasks.json` files by default, as these are typically user-specific configurations.
+You'll need to create them yourself using the examples provided below.

 ## Table of Contents